 The text above was transcribed by Clarion from a physical copy of the Sunday Telegraph.

 In fact the book that was later published was ‘Britain's secret propaganda war 1948-1977’, Paul Lashmar and James Oliver, Sutton Publishing Limited, 1998

-The man mentioned in the article above as "treasurer for a pro-European lobby organisation called the European League for Economic Co-operation" (ELEC) - one Alistair McAlpine - was later involved with the "Referendum Party" of James Goldsmith.
-A long newspaper article written by McAlpine himself - "Deal the Tories never honoured", The Times, 7 October 1997, page 15 - includes a photograph of him sitting next to Goldsmith.
-The caption reads "Sir James with Lord McAlpine of West Green at the Referendum Party conference in 1996".
+The man mentioned in the article above as “treasurer for a pro-European lobby organisation called the European League for Economic Co-operation” (ELEC) - Alistair McAlpine - was later involved with the “Referendum Party” of James Goldsmith.
+A long newspaper article written by McAlpine himself - “Deal the Tories never honoured”, The Times, 7 October 1997, page 15 - includes a photograph of him sitting next to Goldsmith.
+The caption reads “Sir James with Lord McAlpine of West Green at the Referendum Party conference in 1996”.
 In this article McAlpine purports to give details of telephone conversations and meetings between Goldsmith and the Prime Minister, John Major, concerning the Referendum Party.
-The introduction to the article is interestingly vague about what qualifies McAlpine to write it: "Former Tory party treasurer turned Referendum Party supporter, Lord McAlpine, on how Sir James Goldsmith thought he had a deal over Europe".
+The introduction to the article is: “Former Tory party treasurer turned Referendum Party supporter, Lord McAlpine, on how Sir James Goldsmith thought he had a deal over Europe”.